Atuck23220/hackKernel/README.md

-# Mac Proc Info Tool → linux-syscall-toolkit
+# linux-syscall-toolkit
+_A custom syscall + system info toolkit for Linux, with optional macOS analogs_

 This toolkit demonstrates **custom Linux syscalls** alongside **cross-platform macOS equivalents**.
 Designed as a hands-on systems programming portfolio piece, it bridges kernel development and user-space system inspection.